Bio

 Francisco has a long-standing collaboration with Argentine poet Victoria Cóccaro, with four works to date including a 75-minute opera (La astilla de hueso, 2024) and two albums: Decir (New Amsterdam, 2021), hailed by Bandcamp Daily as “a stunning art-song hybrid”, and The Sea (Notice Recordings, 2025), a collaboration with vocalist Charlotte Mundy described by Night After Night as “an utter treasure”.

-As a chamber musician, Francisco has performed his own and others’ music alongside Dither, ICE’s Ensemble Evolution, ~Nois Saxophone Quartet, Sō Percussion and multi-instrumentalist Vân-Ánh Võ, among many others.
+As a chamber musician, Francisco has collaborated with Dither, ICE-Ensemble Evolution, ~Nois Saxophone Quartet and Sō Percussion, among many others.
 His project alba par, with vocalist Clara Elena Montes, investigates the crossroads of medieval and renaissance chansons and contemporary song genres.

 Francisco studied composition in Argentina with Fernando Maglia and Gerardo Gandini, and took further lessons and masterclasses with Mariano Etkin, Stefano Gervasoni, Wim Henderickx, Claus-Steffen Mahnkopf, Kaija Saariaho and Toivo Tulev.
-He holds a BAMus from the Universidad Nacional de las Artes (Argentina), where he also taught counterpoint, music notation and composition before relocating to the US, and an MFA from Princeton University, where he is currently a Ph.D. candidate in the Music Department under the advice of Dan Trueman and a fellow in the Interdisciplinary Doctoral Program in the Humanities.
+He holds a BAMus from the Universidad Nacional de las Artes (Argentina), where he also taught counterpoint, music notation and composition before relocating to the US, and an MFA from Princeton University, where he is currently a Ph.D. candidate in the Music Department under the advice of Dan Trueman and a fellow in the Interdisciplinary Doctoral Program in the Humanities